 Whilst studying at Cambridge, I held an Instrumental Award and was selected to be on the CAMRAM scheme, through which I had clarinet lessons at the Royal Academy of Music with Angela Malsbury and Tim Lines.
 At the Royal College of Music, I performed with the RCM Symphony Orchestra and RCM Opera, and I was featured in the RCM 'In Focus' and 'Chamber Essentials' concert series.
 I hold a keen interest in the early clarinet, which I studied with Colin Lawson, alongside my modern clarinet studies.

-As a performer, I try to create themed recitals, championing lesser-known music and trying to create coherent concert programmes built around specific ideas.
-Over the last few years, I have also premiered over ten different pieces by my peers, including a new clarinet concerto by Nacho Mañá Mesas and Robin Haigh's 'Lago' for clarinet and string orchestra.
+As a performer, I try to create themed recitals, championing lesser-known music and seeking to create coherent concert programmes built around specific ideas.
+Over the last few years, I have also premiered many pieces by my peers, including a new clarinet concerto by Nacho Mañá Mesas and Robin Haigh's 'Lago' for clarinet and string orchestra.
 Since 2022, I have collaborated with the pianist Antonio Morabito as the Mercadante Duo.
 Together, we perform concerts and recitals in London and across the South East of England.
+We perform an eclectic mixture of music, ranging from new commissions to works by Weber and R. Schumann.
+A favourite piece of ours is Nino Rota's criminally underperformed clarinet sonata, which is a beautiful showcase for the clarinet.
+You can hear us perform the second movement of the sonata below.

 Performing Rachmaninov's Symphony No 3 as principal clarinet with the Royal College of Music Symphony Orchestra.
 This Symphony is full of wonderful writing for clarinet, especially in the Adagio: towards the end of the movement, the entire orchestra falls away, leaving just the solo clarinet, before the strings quietly rejoin to restate the Symphony's motto theme.